MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layout-panels.md

 ## Canvas

-The [**Canvas**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.canvas.aspx) panel positions its child elements using fixed coordinate points.
+The [**Canvas**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.canvas.aspx) panel positions its child elements using fixed coordinate points and does not support fluid layouts.
 You specify the points on individual child elements by setting the [**Canvas.Left**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.canvas.left.aspx) and [**Canvas.Top**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.canvas.top.aspx) attached properties on each element.
-During layout, the parent Canvas reads these attached property values from its children and uses these values during the [Arrange](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.uielement.arrange.aspx) pass of layout.
+The parent Canvas reads these attached property values from its children during the [Arrange](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.uielement.arrange.aspx) pass of layout.

 Objects in a Canvas can overlap, where one object is drawn on top of another object.
 By default, the Canvas renders child objects in the order in which they’re declared, so the last child is rendered on top (each element has a default z-index of 0).
 This is the same as other built-in panels.
 However, Canvas also supports the [**Canvas.ZIndex**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.canvas.zindex.aspx) attached property that you can set on each of the child elements.
 You can set this property in code to change the draw order of elements during run time.
 The element with the highest Canvas.ZIndex value draws last and therefore draws over any other elements that share the same space or overlap in any way.
 Note that alpha value (transparency) is respected, so even if elements overlap, the contents shown in overlap areas might be blended if the top one has a non-maximum alpha value.